ARE YOU CARING FOR YOUR OWN?

 The program consists of:

-- participation in a supportive community of fellow trainers via special LinkedIn groups, trainer calls, emails and more.
+- participation in a supportive post-workshop community made up of fellow trainers via special LinkedIn groups, trainer calls, emails, and more.

 At the end of the program, you will: